 The phrase, Day 1, Trump’s America, has become popular.
 It is usually associated with some ugly behavior by some of our fellow Caucasian Americans often of the male persuasion but sometimes of the female variety, too.
 People of color, women, Muslims, in fact everyone but Caucasian American men have reported being targeted by aggressive prejudicial biased behavior that either threatens violence or follows through, like the woman who was grabbed by the pussy on a subway.
 Luckily, several passengers forced the offending Caucasian American men off the subway car at the next stop.
 You can read about all this and more on the HuffPo article, People Share Frightening Images of the Aftermath of Trump’s Victory.

 Rachel Maddow interviewed Senator Elizabeth Warren and asked her How can we fight back?
-Senator Warren responded by standing up to bigotry.
+Senator Warren responded, by saying, stand up to bigotry.
 But, what does that mean?
 How can we as ordinary people stand up to bigotry when we see it, especially without feeling like we are risking life and limb?
 Well, I gotta a couple o’ ideas:

 There is a simple technique to use.
 I reblogged an infographic by Marie-Shirine Yener on a 22 Words blog post about responding to public displays of Islamophobia, but it is a useful technique to use in the face of any and all bullying.
 Now, most of us think that when watching someone bully another, we should confront the bully, but that is wrong.
 Confronting the bully will only make you a target and likely escalate the situation, and in this world of armed assholes roaming the streets feeling threatened by every little kitten that hisses and puppy that lifts his leg to their ankle, you could easily find yourself on the business end of a stand your ground moment.
 We don’t need that shit.
 Instead, you talk to the person being bullied!
 SURPRISE!
 You don’t look at or mention the bully.
 You ignore the bully.
 But, you talk to the target.
 It will interrupt the situation.
 It will help sooth and calm the person being assaulted.
 And, it will help that person feel normal and accepted in a very abnormal and rejecting situation.